adkinsar/aws-study-guides/saa-c03/02-well-architected-framework/review.md

 - Scale horizontally to reduce single points of failure in an architecture
 - Auto-scale capacity, don't guess what it should be
 - Manage change via version-controlled change management practices.

+**recovery point objective (RPO)** A metric that specifies the acceptable amount of data that can be lost within a specified period.

+**recovery time objective (RTO)** A metric that specifies the maximum length of time that a service can be down after a failure has occurred.

 ### Performance Efficiency Pillar